Religious Educators & Teachers

 - The Faith Development Office offers monthly webinars on topics requested by religious educators and volunteers.

 - The UUA blog site, Call and Response, presents reflections of Faith Development Office staff and guest bloggers on timely and timeless topics.

 - Family Pages in UU World (PDF) is a four-page, themed, magazine insert that offers all ages stories, activities, and an invitation to faith development.

 - Visit the UUA Bookstore for Toolkit Books including Nurturing Children and Youth: A Developmental Guidebook by Tracey Hurd and Creating Justice Together: Service Projects for Families and Multigenerational Groups by Susan Lawrence.

 - Discover more Tapestry of Faith resources for religious education programming, especially skill-building resources such as Welcoming Children with Special Needs, Spirituality and the Arts in Children's Programming, and Making Music Live.

-- Subscribe to the Reach-L email list for the discussion and resource-sharing of Unitarian Universalist religious education.
+- Subscribe to the Reach-L email list for peer discussion and resource-sharing for leading Unitarian Universalist religious education.